 Best garden granule cat repellent

-Another cat pellet option, these cat scatter granules prevent everything from scratching to
+Another option that you simply scatter around areas you want to protect, these The Big Cheese cat scatter granules prevent everything from scratching to digging and fouling.

 Pros